caltechlibrary/newt/newt_yaml_syntax.md

 `description`
 : (optional, encouraged) This is a description of what you're trying to accomplish in the route.
 It may be used in comments or by documentation generators.

-`request`
+`request [METHOD ][PATH]`
-: (required) This is a string that expresses the HTTP method and URL path to assign to a specific data pipeline
+: (required) This is a string that expresses the HTTP method and URL path to assign to a specific data pipeline.
+If METHOD is not provided it will match the request handler will catch all HTTP methods.
+You can express embedded variables in the PATH element using single curl braces.
+E.g. `GET /items/{item_id}` would make `item_id` available in building your service paths in the pipeline.
+The pattern takes up a whole path segment so `/blog/{year}-{month}-{day}` would not work but `/blog/{year}/{month}/{day}` would capture the individual elements.
+For the details on how Go 1.22 and above request handlers and patterns form see See <https://tip.golang.org/doc/go1.22#enhanced_routing_patterns> and <https://pkg.go.dev/net/http#hdr-Patterns> for explanations.

 `pipeline`
 : (required) this is a list of URLs to one or more web services visible on localhost.
 The first stage to fail or the last element in the pipeline are returned as a response to the request